friendly-bits/geoblocker-bash/README.md

 - Calls geoblocker_bash-run that, in turn, calls geoblocker_bash-fetch and geoblocker_bash-apply to immediately fetch and apply new firewall config.
 - Verifies that crond service is enabled.
 Enables it if not.
 - Calls validate_cron_schedule.sh to verify optionally user-specified cron schedule expression (if not specified then uses default schedule "0 4 * * *" (at 4:00 [am] every day).
-- Creates cron periodic cron task based on that and a reboot task.
+- Creates periodic cron task based on that and a reboot task.
 Both cron tasks call the geoblocker_bash-run script with the necessary arguments.

 **The uninstall script**:
 - Removes the associated ipset